-Faking – we all do it, for different reasons, at different times in our lives.
+Faking and pretending – feelings, knowledge, status and more.
+We all do it, for different reasons, at different times in our lives.
 Sometimes it feels necessary.
 At other times we are risking our integrity.
 How to fake well?

 I wonder what might have attracted you to reading this article.